MJKWoolnough/sessions/README.md

 }
 ```

-CookieStore stores and retrieves authenticated data from a clients cookies
+CookieStore stores and retrieves authenticated data from a clients cookies.

 #### func  NewCookieStore